mtgjson/mtgjson-website/docs/structures/leadership-skills/README.md

 # Leadership Skills (Play Formats)

-List of play formats that a speific card is legal to be your commander.
+List of play formats that a specific card is legal to be your commander.

 > Parent structure: [card](../card)
 > Parent property: `leadershipSkills`